-Option Description - c Performs the compilation step, but not the link step. -x Specifies the language of the subsequent source files, -xc inputfile.s or -xc++ inputfile.s for example. -std Specifies the language standard to compile for, -std=c90 for example. target=arch- vendor-os-abi Generates code for the selected execution state (AArch32 or AArch64), for exampletarget=aarch64-arm-none-eabi ortarget=arm-arm-none-eabi. -march=name Generates code for the specified architecture, for example -march=armv8-a or -march=armv7-a. -march=list Displays a list of all the supported architectures for the selected execution state. -mcpu=name Generates code for the specified processor, for example -mcpu=cortex-a53, -mcpu=cortex-a57, or -mcpu=cortex-a15. -mcpu=list Displays a list of all the supported processors for the selected execution state. -marm Requests that the compiler targets the A32 instruction set, which is 32-bit instructions.
+Option Description - c Performs the compilation step, but not the link step. -x Specifies the language of the subsequent source files, -xc inputfile.s or -xc++ inputfile.s for example. -std Specifies the language standard to compile for, -std=c90 for example. target=arch- vendor-os-abi Generates code for the selected Execution state (AArch32 or AArch64), for exampletarget=aarch64-arm-none-eabi ortarget=arm-arm-none-eabi. -march=name Generates code for the specified architecture, for example -march=armv8-a or -march=armv7-a. -march=list Displays a list of all the supported architectures for the selected execution state. -mcpu=name Generates code for the specified processor, for example -mcpu=cortex-a53, -mcpu=cortex-a57, or -mcpu=cortex-a15. -mcpu=list Displays a list of all the supported processors for the selected execution state. -marm Requests that the compiler targets the A32 instruction set, which consists of 32-bit wide instructions only.
 For example, target=arm-arm-none-eabi -march=armv7-a -marm.
 This option emphasizes performance.
-The -marm option is not valid with M-profile or AArch64 targets.
-The compiler ignores the -marm option and generates a warning with these targets. -mthumb Requests that the compiler targets the T32 instruction set, which is mixed 32-bit and 16-bit instructions.
+If you use the -marm option with an M-profile or AArch64 targets: If you use the -marm option with an M-profile target architecture, the compiler generates an error and stops, and does not output any code.
+For AArch64 targets, the compiler ignores the -marm option and generates a warning. -mthumb Requests that the compiler targets the T32 instruction set, which consists of both 16- bit wide and 32-bit wide instructions.
 For example, target=arm-arm-none-eabi -march=armv8-a -mthumb.
 This option emphasizes code density.
 The -mthumb option is not valid with AArch64 targets.
-The compiler ignores the -mthumb option and generates a warning with AArch64 targets. -mfloat-abi Specifies whether to use hardware instructions or software library functions for floating-point operations. -mfpu Specifies the target FPU architecture. - g Generates DWARF debug tables compatible with the DWARF 4 standard. -E Executes only the preprocessor step. - I Adds the specified directories to the list of places that are searched to find included files.
+The compiler ignores the -mumb option and generates a warning it used with AArch64 targets. -mfloat-abi Specifies whether to use hardware instructions or software library functions for floating-point operations. -mfpu Specifies the target FPU architecture. -g Generates DWARF debug tables compatible with the DWARF 4 standard.